Leone Award for Administrative Excellence

 - No performance improvement plan or corrective action initiated within the last 12 months

-- Completed all mandatory requirements in FY16 (e.g., compliance training, testing, licensing, etc.)
+- Completed all mandatory requirements in FY18 (e.g., compliance training, testing, licensing, etc.)

-The Leone Award recipient is selected by the Employee Advisory Council from the pool of qualified managers/supervisors.
-Only one winner is chosen and formally recognized at the university's annual Employee Service Day ceremony.
+The Leone Award recipient is selected by the UTMB Employee Advisory Council from the pool of qualified managers/supervisors.
+Only one winner will be chosen and formally recognized at the university's annual Employee Service Day ceremony on May 22, 2019.